 Because a lot of those things are true for me, I've found it incredibly important to tap into sources of wisdom about life, entrepreneurship, and relationships that are more seasoned than myself.
 It's a blessing to be able to "stand on the shoulders of giants" so to speak, but I often have to do a little leg work to translate their wisdom into immediate action.

-For the next month, I'll be writing about some of the struggles my friends and I have been working to overcome.
+For the next month, I'll be writing about some of the struggles my friends and I have talked about together.
 These are several themes that come up when we talk about starting out after college and building a foundation for life as a young adult.
 These areas are particularly important to us as we work and start ventures.
-Here are some of the things that I'll be sharing about
+Here are some things that I'll be sharing about

 - Books for this season